oirlab/IRIS-telemetry/telemetry_server/README.md

 This runs for 10 seconds and creates output files in `out/`

-Get values with the sample client:
+Get values with the sample client, also the sample client is multithreaded, it opens a thread for each key and executes them together:

     $ python sample_client.py WFS5FR WFS4GAIN WFS4GAIN
     Current time: 2018-10-01 12:25:47.985080